danesnick/old_website/_posts/2021-02-12-Ditching-GoatCounter.markdown

 * Screen Size
 * Country (and State/Providence) of Origin

 This was awesome!
 Since, it allowed me to see what pages were being viewed, allowing me to interpret what people were interested in.
-However, as someone who cares about website accessiblity and keeping my website as [lean](https://leanweb.dev/) as possible, I found that GoatCounterabouts ~2.5KB (compressed) size was a little too high for my tastes.
+However, as someone who cares about website accessiblity and keeping my website as [lean](https://leanweb.dev/) as possible, I found that GoatCounter's ~2.5KB (compressed) size was a little too high for my tastes.

 ### No-JS Option

-I decided to experiement with GoatCounterabouts No-JS option of website analytics, but you lose a lot of data.
+I decided to experiement with GoatCounter's No-JS option of website analytics, but you lose a lot of data.
 This method works by adding a small 1x1 pixel on your website that can see when people load your website.
 However, you lose my favorite feature of the analytics: seeing what pages people visit.

 In addition to this, unfortunately, load times for my website were fairly poor due to GoatCounter. even with the no-JS analytics option, I was seeing ~600 ms of latency to load my front page since it was waiting on Goatcounter.
 You can see the difference with GTMetrix below: